organizedanvrchy/organizedanvrchy/README.md

   <!-- Lines with emojis -->
   <tr>
     <td>:man_student:</td>
-    <td style="padding-left: 10px;">Currently a Masters of Computer Science student at Syracuse University - College of Engineering and Computer Science.
+    <td style="padding-left: 10px;">I hold a Bachelor of Science in Biology with a minor in Mathematics, and I am currently pursuing a Master’s degree in Computer Science at Syracuse University’s College of Engineering and Computer Science.
     </td>
   </tr>